In addition to our grief support groups, we offer the following resources for understanding grief and helping yourself and others cope with grief.

 - Letter to Family and Friends

-- The Grieving Process: Coping with Death
+- YouTube Video: The Grieving Process: Coping with Death

 In times of grief, it is sometimes helpful to turn to the words of others who have experienced grieving of their own – and to share them with others: